yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/cloud-vpcs/cloud-add-endpoint.md

 In addition, to use AWS PrivateLink, you need the following:

 - An AWS user account with an IAM user policy that grants permissions to create, modify, describe, and delete endpoints.
-- The Amazon resource names (ARN) of security [principals](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_principal.html) to which to grant access to the endpoint.
+- The Amazon resource names (ARN) of security [principals](https://docs.aws.amazon.com/vpc/latest/privatelink/configure-endpoint-service.html#add-remove-permissions) to which to grant access to the endpoint.

+Make sure that default security group in your application VPC allows internal connectivity.
+Otherwise, your application may not be able to reach the endpoint.

 ## Create a PSE for AWS PrivateLink using ybm CLI